kasperiio/api/README.md

 - Fetch missing data from an external source (ENTSO-E API).
 - Find the cheapest consecutive or non-consecutive hours.
 - Find the current price.
+- Calculate the hourly price ratio to daily average

 ## Installation